-The University of Delaware Library, in partnership with the Center for Teaching and Assessment of Learning, has historically provided small, one-time grants to University of Delaware faculty and instructors who make their courses more affordable for their students by using low-cost materials, library content, or open educational resources (OER).
-Our goal is to support course material affordability at UD, promote the use of open and affordable educational resources, and empower faculty to innovate their teaching through the use of open, free, or library-licensed materials.
+The University of Delaware Library, in partnership with the Academic Technology Services and the Center for Teaching and Assessment of Learning, provides one-time grants to University of Delaware faculty and instructors who wish to make their courses more affordable.
+Our goal is to support course material affordability at UD, promote the use of open and affordable educational resources and library collections, and empower faculty to innovate their teaching through the use of these materials.

-There are three ways for faculty and instructors interested in reducing course costs with support from this grant program to proceed:
+There are four ways for faculty and instructors interested in reducing course costs with support from this grant program to proceed:

 Any faculty (full-time or part-time) or instructor of record delivering courses at the University of Delaware is eligible to apply.
-Grant applications must include a letter of support from the department chair, in order to demonstrate departmental support for the ongoing sustainability of the project.
+Grant applications must include a letter of support from the department chair demonstrating departmental support for the sustainability of the project.